Yelp (NYSE:YELP) Issues Q2 2021 Earnings Guidance

 Yelp (NYSE:YELP) updated its second quarter 2021 earnings guidance on Thursday.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $240 million-$250 million, compared to the consensus revenue estimate of $239.01 million.

-A number of equities research analysts recently issued reports on the stock.
-UBS Group upped their price objective on shares of Yelp from $30.00 to $40.00 and gave the stock a neutral rating in a report on Wednesday, February 10th.
-Truist upped their price objective on shares of Yelp from $30.00 to $40.00 in a report on Wednesday, February 10th.
-BMO Capital Markets upped their price objective on shares of Yelp from $34.00 to $39.00 and gave the stock a market perform rating in a report on Tuesday, May 11th.
-Wedbush upped their price objective on shares of Yelp from $30.00 to $38.00 in a report on Wednesday, February 10th.
-Finally, TheStreet upgraded shares of Yelp from a d+ rating to a c- rating in a report on Thursday, February 11th.
-Two equities research analysts have rated the stock with a sell rating, eleven have issued a hold rating, five have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock has an average rating of Hold and an average price target of $35.05.
+Yelp (NYSE:YELP) last announced its quarterly earnings results on Thursday, May 6th.
+The local business review company reported ($0.08) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.26) by $0.18.
+Yelp had a negative net margin of 1.29% and a negative return on equity of 1.64%.
+The company had revenue of $232.10 million for the quarter, compared to analysts’ expectations of $228.40 million.
+During the same quarter in the previous year, the business posted ($0.22) EPS.
+Yelp’s revenue was down 6.8% compared to the same quarter last year.
+Equities research analysts anticipate that Yelp will post -0.95 earnings per share for the current fiscal year.

-In other Yelp news, CTO Sam Eaton sold 3,340 shares of Yelp stock in a transaction on Monday, March 22nd.
-The stock was sold at an average price of $41.50, for a total transaction of $138,610.00.
-Following the completion of the transaction, the chief technology officer now directly owns 145,519 shares of the company’s stock, valued at $6,039,038.50.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other Yelp news, CTO Sam Eaton sold 3,340 shares of the firm’s stock in a transaction on Monday, March 22nd.
+The shares were sold at an average price of $41.50, for a total value of $138,610.00.
+Following the completion of the transaction, the chief technology officer now owns 145,519 shares of the company’s stock, valued at $6,039,038.50.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
 Also, insider Vivek Patel sold 4,478 shares of Yelp stock in a transaction on Tuesday, May 11th.
-The shares were sold at an average price of $38.77, for a total value of $173,612.06.
-Following the transaction, the insider now directly owns 151,280 shares of the company’s stock, valued at $5,865,125.60.
+The stock was sold at an average price of $38.77, for a total transaction of $173,612.06.
+Following the sale, the insider now owns 151,280 shares of the company’s stock, valued at $5,865,125.60.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 62,054 shares of company stock valued at $2,481,662.
-9.50% of the stock is owned by company insiders.
+In the last three months, insiders sold 62,054 shares of company stock valued at $2,481,662.
+Corporate insiders own 9.50% of the company’s stock.

 Yelp Company Profile